autonomouslogic/eve-ref/docs/src/datasets/structures.md

 The older structure scrapes only included the `/universe/structures/` endpoint.
 All the scrapes of this endpoint only have also been incorporated into the file above.

-Many of these structures are no longer available to be queried and therefore do not have accurate timestamps.
+Many of the backfilled structures are no longer available to be queried and therefore do not have accurate timestamps.
-To show that they were at least once queryable, placeholder timestamps of `1970-01-01T00:00:00Z` were used.
+To show that they were once queryable, placeholder timestamps of `1970-01-01T00:00:00Z` were used.